pinterf/RgTools/README.md

 This plugin is written from scratch and licensed under the [MIT license][1].
 Some modes of RemoveGrain and Repair were taken from the Firesledge's Dither package.

+v0.97 (20180601)
+- Remove some inherited clipping to 0..1 range for 32bit float.
+  In general we do not clamp in 32 bit float colorspaces, especially that U/V range is -0.5..+0.5 from June 2018 in Avisynth+.

 v0.96 (20170609)
 - RemoveGrain: AVX2.
 Available when Avisynth+ reports AVX2 usability
   Can be disabled with new parameter: optAvx2=false